3 Exponential Moving Average Trading Strategy

 • The 9 EMA crossing over the 21 while already above the 55, is an uptrend and looking for a buy trade

-• If it crosses below the 21 while already below the 55, that is a down trend and looking for a sell trade
+• If it crosses below the 21 EMA while already below the 55 EMA, that is a downtrend and looking for a sell trade

-There will be many times where the 9 EMA will crossover the 21 period moving average which will turn the short term trend against the longer term trend.
-There can be trading opportunities in line with the shorter term trend and against the longer term trend direction.
+There will be many times when the 9 EMA will crossover the 21-period exponential moving average which will turn the short-term trend against the longer-term trend.
+There can be trading opportunities in line with the shorter-term trend and against the longer-term trend direction.
 Your trading strategy has to outline exactly what trades you will take.

-When we get an mix of trend directions, we are conservative with profit targets and must exit when facing adverse price action.
+When we get a mix of trend directions, we are conservative with profit targets and must exit when facing adverse price action.

 You can use simple moving averages with this approach however they will not be as responsive to price changes.
-The SMA is a slower moving average in regards to changes in price.
+The SMA is a slower-moving average in regard to changes in price.
 Given we are using multiple moving averages that must line up, EMA’s are the better choice.

 Trading Strategy With Three Moving Averages